BaconErie/Boxlang/docs/docs.md

 Adds two values together.

 If both values contain only numbers, then Boxlang will mathematically add the numbers together.
-If they don't, it will concatenate the two values together.
+If the values are NOT both numbers, Boxlang will error.

 ```
 added = '1' + '2'; /* added equals '3' */

-added = 'foo1' + 'bar1'; /* added equals 'foo1bar1' */
+added = 'foo1' + 'bar1'; /* Errors */
 ```

->**Note**: *NEVER* use the addition operator to concatenate.
-Always use the concatenate operator (`..`) when joining values together.

 ### **Subtraction Operator (`-`)**

 Subtracts two values.

 If both values contain only numbers, then Boxlang will mathematically subtract the numbers.
-If at least one of the values contain text, Boxlang will concatenate the two values together.
+If the values are NOT both numbers, Boxlang will error.

 ```
 subtracted = '1' - '2'; /* subtracted equals '-1' */

-subtracted = 'foo1' - 'bar1'; /* subtracted equals 'foo1bar1' */
+subtracted = 'foo1' - 'bar1'; /* Errors */
 ```

->**Note**: Like with the addition operator, *NEVER* use the subtraction operator to concatenate.
-Always use the concatenate operator (`..`) when joining values together.

 ### **Multiplication Operator (`*`)**

 Multiplies two values.

 If both values contain only numbers, then Boxlang will mathematically multiply the numbers.
-If at least one of the values contain text, Boxlang will concatenate the two values together.
+If the values are NOT both numbers, Boxlang will error.

 ```
 multiplied = '2' * '4'; /* multiplied equals '8' */

-multiplied = 'foo' * 'bar'; /* multiplied equals 'foobar' */
+multiplied = 'foo' * 'bar'; /* Errors */
 ```

->**Note**: Like with the addition and subtraction operator, *NEVER* use the subtraction operator to concatenate.
-Always use the concatenate operator (`..`) when joining values together.

 ### **Division Operator (`/`)**